About this Document

 System => Feature Activation.

 Please note that this feature also affects the behavior of the AXS Guard proxy server, firewall and VPN services.
-See the application control guide for additional information.
+See the application control guide for additional information and guidance on policy assignment.

 For users and devices that don't use the proxy server, the AXS Guard firewall must also be reconfigured, as it blocks access to the Internet by default.